- Program Brief: Maternal, Infant, and Early Childhood Home Visiting Program (PDF - 320 KB)

 Annual performance reporting

-- Improvements in maternal, newborn, and child health;
+- Improvements in maternal, newborn, and child health

-- Prevention of child injuries, child abuse, neglect, or maltreatment and reductions of emergency room visits;
+- Prevention of child injuries; child abuse, neglect, or maltreatment; and reductions of emergency room visits

-- Improvements in school readiness and child academic achievement;
+- Improvements in school readiness and child academic achievement

-- Reductions in crime or domestic violence;
+- Reductions in crime or domestic violence

-- Improvements in family economic self-sufficiency; and
+- Improvements in family economic self-sufficiency

 Summary of MIECHV Program Performance Measures (PDF - 137 KB)

-Resource documents (updates effective starting FY 2022)
+Resource documents (updates effective starting fiscal year [FY] 2024)

-- Guidance on Identifying Missing Data (PDF - 162 KB)
+- Guidance on Identifying Missing Data (PDF - 162 KB) Provides definitions for missing data for each performance measure in Form 2.

-- Home Visiting Model Developer Performance Measurement Crosswalk (PDF - 1 MB)
+- Home Visiting Model Developer Performance Measurement Crosswalk (PDF - 1 MB) Details how select home visiting model data requirements align with MIECHV Program requirements.

 Training videos